+- 1. Username: student email

+- studentnumber@student.academies.edu.au

+- 2. Password: Student1234

+- 3. Students will be required to change password during the initial log-in

-- 1. Username: student email studentnumber@student.academies.edu.au - 2.
-Password: password is a combination of "S" + your date of birth (dd/mm/yyyy). e.g S01/01/2000 - 3.
-Getting Started - 4.
-To begin using Microsoft Office 365 and to learn more about its features, please visit: https://academies.edu.au/students/software/
+- 4. Getting Started

+- 5. To begin using Microsoft Office 365 and to learn more about its features, please visit: https://academies.edu.au/students/software/